Mobile version

 Mean Sea Surface, representing the sea level resulting from constant phenomena, computed from 16 years of altimetry data acquired by Topex-Poseidon, ERS1&2, Envisat, GFO and Jason-1 satellites.
 This Mean Sea Surface is shaped by permanent ocean currents and, above all, by the gravity field.
 Differences below the surface of the Earth (for example, variations in magma temperature) can generate sea level variations of over 100 metres between two ocean regions thousands of kilometres apart.
 At smaller scales (a few kilometres), we can also observe on this surface (highlighted here so as to be visible) the influence of ocean floor topography (see bathymetry) which causes variations of several metres at the ocean surface.
 (Credits CNES/CLS 2012).
 Further information

-According to the laws of physics, if we set aside any perturbing forces (tides, winds, currents, etc.), the surface of the ocean becomes an equipotential surface of the earth's gravity field.
-Basically this means that if we could place balls all over the surface of the ocean, none of the balls would roll down the hills of this surface because they would all be on the same "level" (i.e. at the same gravity) and subsequently, that the waters of the currents would not flow due to geoid height variations.
-This equipotential surface deviates by up to 100 metres from the reference ellipsoid, the ideal shape which fits the rotating Earth most closely.
-These hills and valleys in the ocean's surface are caused by minute variations in the earth's gravitational field.
-For example the extra gravitational attraction of a massive mountain on the ocean floor attracts water towards it causing a local bump in the ocean surface; a 2 000-m-tall undersea volcano causes a bump about 2 m high, with a radius of about 20 km.
-This bump cannot be seen with the naked eye because the slope of the ocean surface is very low.
+The mounds and trenches on the seafloor cause very slight variations in the Earth's gravity field.
+For example, a 1000-m-tall undersea mountain can cause a bump of about 10 cm high with a radius of about 10-20 km (roughly: it depends on different parameters, such as the density of the mountain).
+This bump cannot be seen with the naked eye because it is very shallow.
 In practice, altimetry data, collected by different satellites over many years, are combined to achieve high data density and to average out sea surface disturbing factors such as waves, winds, tides, and ocean variability.
 The only other component of mean sea surface that is not the geoid is then the static currents (mean dynamic topography), which have to be explained using different methods and then subtracted (see Altimetry Basic Principles Large-scale ocean circulation).

 Long wavelengths geoid undulations